hunter-college-cs-ossd/audiencia-cereal-weekly/about.md

-This blog will be periodically updated with my experiences and challenges as I take my first steps into the Open Source movement:octocat:.
+This blog will be periodically updated with my experiences and challenges as I take my first steps into the Open Source movement.

 ### More Information